top of page

 IMG_2279.JPG

-Bob Putes, is a 5th degree black belt in Aikido.
+Bob Putes, is a 5th degree black belt: Board member.
 He started Aikido in 1996 and studied under Sensei Robert Kubo on the Windward side.
 He is also a 1st degree black belt in Iaido, the art of using the sword.
 Bob came to Hawaii in 1972 while in the Navy and never left.
 He is retired and volunteers for various community groups.

 IMG_2275.JPG

-Wayne Kozuma, 6th degree.
-Studied with Robert Kubo sensei since high school.
+Studied with Robert Kubo Sensei since high school.

 Kai.jpg